chaoxu/chinese/README.md

 This program will break the input Chinese characters into radicals if the corresponding [ideographic description character](http://www.unicode.org/charts/PDF/U2FF0.pdf) is ⿰ or ⿲.

+The library requires [cjklib](http://cjklib.org/), and of course, python.
+The code is ugly, because it's not Haskell.

 ###Example:

  ```bash